zhouhao/findeasily.net/README.md

 [![CircleCI](https://circleci.com/gh/zhouhao/findeasily.net/tree/master.svg?style=svg&circle-token=afb24021c44ad75ddad34fd29ac8ed311887763c)](https://circleci.com/gh/zhouhao/findeasily.net/tree/master)

+### Note
+** I use the UI template here: https://themeforest.net/item/citybook-directory-listing-template/21360333, please purchase your license before using it in your personal project. **

 ### The Wish
 1. landlord can post their resources into this website easily(?How easily?)
 2. tenant can search house of rent by map, which is more informative